crate/crate/blackbox/docs/index.rst

    This is a low-level reference manual.

-   Check out `Getting Started with CrateDB`_ for beginner documentation.
+   Check out `Getting Started With CrateDB`_ for beginner documentation.

    Check out the `CrateDB Guide`_ for high-level documentation, including overviews, best practices, and tutorials.